iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 - If the there is no solidification process where we can define a kind of global-trusted messages periodically in future IOTA protocol, then this selective permanode design needs to be changed according to the future protocol.

-# Unsolved questions
-- For **full proof** level, which option do we need to implement?
-    - Option 1
-        - Pros
-            - Save the storage cost
-        - Cons
-            - Need to traverse the selective permanode to proof the selected messages
-    - Option 2
-        - Pros
-            - Ease of tracing and verifying the selected messages
-        - Cons
-            - May consume lots of storage space if the number of middle messages (which might be repetitive) are many
-- Do we force the user store the full path in the proof column, or we just store the full information of selected messages and the middle message in the [messages table](#messages) and [parents table](#parents)?
-    - Pros
-        - Save the storage cost
-    - Cons
-        - To trace a selected message will be time consuming

 # Alternative design

 In the following we introduce two kinds of selective permanode designs.